-- Attendance at SAC quarterly meetings plus one annual Specialty Training Meeting per year (up to 5 days per year) - Liaising with the regional Postgraduate Dean, Heads of Schools of Surgery, Specialty Training Committees, Training Programme Directors, trainers, and trainees over training issues - Encouraging cross-fertilisation of ideas, concepts and different ways of doing things between regions sharing discussions at SAC quarterly meetings - Participating in the Annual Review of Competence Progression (ARCP) process (up to 2 days per year)1 - Attending the Selection Centre Interview process for new Specialty Training appointments (up to 2-3 days per year, all members depending on individual SAC)
+- Attend at SAC meetings plus one annual Specialty Training Meeting per year (up to 4 days per year) - Liaise with the regional Postgraduate Dean, Heads of Schools of Surgery, Specialty Training Committees, Training Programme Directors, trainers, and trainees over training issues - Encourage cross-fertilisation of ideas, concepts and different ways of doing things between regions sharing discussions at SAC meetings - Participate in the Annual Review of Competence Progression (ARCP) process (up to 2 days per year)1

-1 SAC Liaison Members are expected to attend all ARCP 6 meetings - this is essential for the certification process to take place
+1 SAC Liaison Members are expected to attend all ARCP meetings where an outcome 6 is due to be awarded - this is essential to the JCST's certification process

-- Attending Hospital/programme visits (validation and triggered) scheduled by LETBs/ Deaneries or GMC when invited (up to 1 day per year) - Participating in resolving local problems with trainees where appropriate, and confirming that trainees' documentation is correctly completed at assessments (1 day per year) - Providing support to the Specialty Training Committee (STC) (1 day per year) - Supporting or otherwise applications from trainees for Out Of Programme Training (OOPT) or Out Of Programme Research (OOPR)2 - to be completed within 4 weeks of receipt of the applications (1 day per year) - Ratifying trainees' expected completion of training dates at enrolment confirmed at SAC meetings - Liaising with JCST specialty teams to discuss ad-hoc trainee and training issues - Considering whether to give support for an 'acting up' as a consultant application - Providing guidance to the Postgraduate Dean on potential new Training Programme Directors, prior to their appointment.
+- Attend the National Selection Centre Interview process for new Specialty Training appointments (up to 2-3 days per year, all members depending on individual SAC) - Attend hospital/programme visits (validation and triggered) scheduled by LETBs/ Deaneries or GMC when invited (up to 1 day per year) - Participate in resolving local issues with trainees where appropriate, and confirming that trainees' documentation is correctly completed at assessments (1 day per year) - Provide support to the Specialty Training Committee (STC) (1 day per year) - Support applications from trainees for Out Of Programme Training (OOPT), Out Of Programme Research (OOPR)2 or "Acting Up as a Consultant" (AUC) - to be completed within 4 weeks of receipt of the applications (1 day per year) - Liaise with the JCST Trainee Services team to discuss ad-hoc trainee and training issues - Provide guidance to Postgraduate Deans on potential new Training Programme Directors, prior to their appointment. - Ensure regular feedback to the relevant Surgical Specialist Association(s) if appropriate.

-From time to time SACs may determine additional duties for their Liaison Members.
+From time to time SAC Chairs may determine additional duties for their Liaison Members.